prosperiti/state-of-regulation-building-construction/README.md

 <li>Case catalogue of 31 construction-related disputes decided in the Supreme Court over the last 10 years

 ## Naming convention followed
 All documents are named using the following convention: <i>type of file_authority code_title of the document_year published/accessed </i>.
 There are 7 types of files: Regulations, judgements, circle rates, distance from city centre, jurisdiction, land use, and datasets.
-The authority code specifies either a short hand for the relevant state or the court.
+The authority code specifies a short hand for the relevant state or the court.